Email Marketing Best Practices Guide

 Develop quality relevant content and begin sending your message out to your list.
 Continue sending relevant content to your list, making sure to keep your schedule consistent.
 As your list grows, you will begin to notice increased repeat traffic to your web site and/or place of business which should result on increased sales (If applicable).

 Use personalization in your subject lines and content to improve open and response rates in your email marketing.
 This is accomplished by inserting tokens in to your body message as you create your messages in the TrafficWave.net HTML Editor.
+Studies show that sending personalized content can result in 6x higher conversion rates.

 To ensure you receive the requested information, please add email@example.com to your Address Book.
 Thank you!